Growing tourism and economic development

 Excursion trains produce the recurring revenue needed to fund equipment restoration and maintenance, operation costs, and ongoing improvements to the line with no funding from local government.

 And, because we are a 501(c)3 nonprofit organization, all profits are reinvested into the rail corridor and the community.

 Rails allow anyone to experience the area’s beauty and history aboard trains, and a trail next to the rails allows pedestrians, cyclists, and equestrians to enjoy the corridor too.
 With both in place, trains can also transport trail users to and from remote trail locations, making even more of the corridor available to more people.

 We donate a portion of our revenue directly to local communities.

 Preserving California’s rich railroad history

-We’re passionate about the role that railroads played in the development of our state and our nation, and we think the best way to experience railroad history is by riding trains.
-Our dedicated volunteers have spent years bringing the historic Placerville Branch back to life after Southern Pacific ended operations in 1986.
+We’re passionate about the role that railroads played in the development of our state and our nation, and we think the best way to interpret and preserve California’s rich railroad history is by operating historic trains.